masaner1/quickcurver/README.md

 ./QuickCurver
 ```

-If it fails to execute, make sure that it has execute permissions.
+If it fails to execute, make sure it has execute permissions.